canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 - `isolcpus`_ used to specify CPUs to be isolated from the general `SMP`_ balancing and scheduler algorithms.

-The `IRQ affinity`_ on  other hand is a way to tune the system interruptions without modifying the kernel boot parameters.
+The `IRQ affinity`_ on the other hand is a way to tune the system interruptions without modifying the kernel boot parameters.
 This is the focus of this document.
 With IRQ affinity, you can set a default set of CPUs which are permitted to handle incoming IRQs.

-First check the interruptions sources in the system, all the IRQs are listed in the ``/proc/interrupts`` file.
+First check the interruption sources in the system, all the IRQs are listed in the ``/proc/interrupts`` file.

 .. code-block:: shell

     cat /proc/interrupts

-Its useful to monitor the IRQs while tuning the affinity.
+It's useful to monitor the IRQs while tuning the affinity.
 You can use the ``watch`` command to monitor the IRQs in real-time:

 .. code-block:: shell